5 Coat Trends That Will Up Your Spring Outerwear

 No one does exaggerated silhouettes quite like Hailey Bieber.
 Lately, we've noticed the model-turned-entrepreneur tapping into the burgeoning biker trend by rocking a series of oversized bomber jackets over warm-weather attire such as shorts and mini dresses.
 Be it one that's puffy or leather-like, the bomber is proving to be a top pick among a number of other style setters, too, with Kendall Jenner and Emrata taking it for a spin.

-Utility wear is one of the biggest aesthetics to sweep the fashion scene in 2023 following shows from by Marc Jacobs, Givenchy, Sacai, Burberry, Koché and Isabel Marant.
+Utility wear is one of the biggest aesthetics to sweep the fashion scene in 2023 following shows from Marc Jacobs, Givenchy, Sacai, Burberry, Koché and Isabel Marant.
 There were baggy pants and boiler suits, weather-proof ensembles and pockets aplenty.
-A large gilet fashioned out of durable fabric is the perfect way to adopt the trend for spring when styled over jumpers and long sleeves.
+A long vest fashioned out of durable fabric is the perfect way to adopt the trend for spring when styled over sweaters and long sleeves.
 And no, you don't need to stick to shades of khaki and olive.
 Just because it's practical does not mean it has to be boring.

 Advertisement